Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - 1 2/3 cup of cold water

 - 1 egg and 1 tablespoon of milk whisked together to make an egg wash

 - 6 peaches, pitted and cut in half

 - ½ cup of melted unsalted butter mixed with ¼ cup of light brown sugar

 - fresh berries for garnish

-Cut the dough in half and freeze the other.
+- Cut the dough in half and freeze the other.
 Roll out the other dough on a cookie sheet tray lined with parchment paper until it is that size.
-Brush the outsize 2” with the egg wash.
+Brush the outside 2” with the egg wash.

 - Place the peaches onto the puff pastry and top off with butter and brown sugar mixture and then the cinnamon.